5-28 August - There will be reduced train service between London Waterloo and Hampton Court. Find out more

 Henry’s courtship of Jane may have started as early as 1534, and the King certainly wrote and sent her gifts the following year.
 Jane seems to have – demurely or tactically – refused the King’s advances.

 But their relationship must have been established by the time Anne Boleyn was in the Tower of London: Henry and Jane married only 11 days after Anne’s execution.

-Jane provided Henry with what he most wanted: a son.
 Prince Edward was born at Hampton Court Palace in the early hours of 12 October 1537.
 Jane developed post-natal complications after a difficult birth.

 She witnessed part of Edward’s elaborate christening procession at Hampton Court but her condition worsened.
 She died around midnight at the palace, two weeks later, aged 28.
 Henry was heartbroken.